nagelpat/pcf-workshop/README.md

 #1 running  2016-02-23 01:14:59 PM 0.0% 455.1M of 512M
 ```

-If you access your application again via the web broswer, you will have a round robin load balancing across all your app instances automatically.
-Sceptical?
+If you access your application again via the web browser, you will have a round robin load balancing across all your app instances automatically.
+Skeptical?
 Add `/env` to the URL and watch for `CF_INSTANCE_PORT` to change while you refresh.

-**Hint:** Scaling is a matter of seconds, we don't need to re-stage the app.
+**Hint:** Scaling is a matter of seconds; we don't need to re-stage the app.
 The original staged artifact called droplet has been stored on the platform's internal blob store already.
 More on scaling can be found at [Scaling an Application](http://docs.pivotal.io/pivotalcf/1-7/devguide/deploy-apps/cf-scale.html).

 ### Platform Integrated Application Recovery (optional)

 Now that we have two instances running, we might want to check if the automatic recovery i.e. restart works in case we kill one of the running instances.
-The spring-music application provides an endpoint which will kill the process.
+The spring-music application provides an endpoint, which will kill the process.
 Check afterwards if Pivotal Cloud Foundry will properly restart it and route traffic to the healthy instances only.

 Open your application in a web browser again (be sure to replace `something` with your random route) at